music dictionary : As - As

 Asomada(Spanish f.) brief appearance

-asomarse a(Spanish) lean out of
+asomarse a(Spanish) to lean out of

-asomarse por(Spanish) lean out of
+asomarse por(Spanish) to lean out of

 asombradizo(Spanish) easily frightened

-asombrarse(Spanish) be amazed, be surprised
+asombrarse(Spanish) to be amazed, to be surprised, to be astonished

-Asombro(Spanish m.) amazement, surprise
+Asombro(Spanish m.) amazement, surprise (astonishment), astonishment

-Asomo(Spanish m.) sign
+Asomo(Spanish m.) sign, trace, hint

 Asonada(Spanish f.) mob, riot